-Watch this helpful tutorial to learn how to use CorelDRAW’s curve drawing tools, and how to use different types of nodes to edit and manipulate curves.
+Watch this helpful tutorial to learn how to use CorelDRAW’s Curve tools to draw lines and paths, plus how to use different types of nodes to edit and manipulate curves.

 Artwork in this tutorial created by Francisco Marcos

-Watch this helpful tutorial to learn how to use CorelDRAW’s curve drawing tools, and how to use different types of nodes to edit and manipulate curves.
+Watch this helpful tutorial to learn how to use CorelDRAW’s Curve tools to draw lines and paths, plus how to use different types of nodes to edit and manipulate curves.

 Artwork in this tutorial created by Francisco Marcos

 Thanks for watching!
-We hope you found this tutorial helpful and we would love to hear your feedback in the Comments section below.
+We hope you found this tutorial helpful.
 You will find a written version of this tutorial below, and a printable PDF copy to download from the Download Resources tab above.

 Start your FREE 15-day trial and embark on a design journey with powerful tools for vector illustration, layout, photo editing, typography, and collaboration.